shazow/composer/README.rst

 - https://github.com/shazow/composer/blob/master/examples/simple_mako/indexer.py

-Soon: The plan is to make the intermediate index file optional.
-You'll be able to plug the Index class directly into Composer.

 Components
 ==========

 Composer builds static websites in two steps: First we index, then we compose.

-During indexing, we generate a ``index.json`` file which describes all the route URLs and how to render them.
-Second, we feed the index file into composer to generate static content.
+During indexing, we can output a ``index.json`` file which describes all the route URLs and how to render them.
+We feed the index into composer to generate static content--this can be done with the JSON file or the Index generator can be plugged in directly.

-This makes the composing step really simple because all the complex logic is already compiled and flattened in the index file.
+This makes the composing step really simple because all the complex logic is separately assembled and can be flattened into a JSON file.

 Every complex setup seems to require a unique indexing step, so this allows you to customize just the piece that is applicable to you while letting Composer do